Digital Medicine: Digital Health, Plus Evidence, Plus Humility

 0

-After breathlessly ascending the peak of inflated expectancies and careening down thru the trough of depression, digital fitness seems poised to re-emerge, battered but no longer crushed, within the shape of the virtual medicinal drug: virtual fitness plus proof plus humility.
+After breathlessly ascending the peak of inflated expectancies and careening down through the trough of depression, digital fitness seems poised to re-emerge, battered but no longer crushed, within the shape of the virtual medicinal drug: virtual fitness plus proof plus humility.

 Digital Medicine: Digital Health, Plus Evidence, Plus Humility 1